ocaml-flambda/flambda-backend/jane/doc/capsules.md

 ```

 The encapsulated reference has type `(int ref, 'k) Capsule.Data.t`, which we may interpret as a pointer to an `int ref` that lives in capsule `'k`.
+The type parameter `'k` is known as a *capsule brand*, and uniquely identifies a capsule at compile time.

 However, if you paste the above line into `utop`, you'll get a slightly different type:

 ```ocaml